Potion-Studios/BYG/.github/ISSUE_TEMPLATE/major-bug-report.md

 Forge/Fabric?

 __**Describe the bug**__
 What is the bug?
-Where does it occur? etc.
+Where/How does it occur? etc.

 __**To Reproduce**__
 Please provide step by step instructions